 When I opened it, the headline “THE BEST PLAN EVER” related to the Subject.
 Now he’s sharing the plan!
 I needed to keep reading.

-3. Sub-Headline—Sub-headlines create a dual readership path.
-Not all readers will read every word you write so to break up your content, add subheads that highlight the key parts of the message.
+- Sub-Headline—Sub-headlines create a dual readership path.
+Not all readers will read every word you write so to break up your content and add subheads that highlight the key parts of the message.
 If someone only reads those, they’ll understand your intent.

-For example, at a quick scan of the headlines your customer would read “Sometimes things don’t go as planned” and then further down “Improvise”.
+A quick scan of the sub-headlines in his email read “Sometimes things don’t go as planned” and then further down “Improvise”.
 That tells the basic story.

-4. The Message/Copy/Format—you want to be creating a connection, a relationship with your customers.
+- The message/copy/format—you want to be creating a connection, a relationship with your customers.
 You want to encourage them to read all emails from you.
-Include pictures ONLY if they relate to your message, use a font that is easy to read, not too small or fancy.
+Include pictures ONLY if they relate to your message.
+Use a font that is easy to read, not too small or fancy.

 When you read the copy, it’s engaging, personal, a story, a connection.
 He’s relating to me.
 It’s entering the reader’s world.
-In this merchant’s case, they all live in LA, Dodger’s baseball is a big deal.
+In this merchant’s case, they all live in LA, where Dodger’s baseball is a big deal.

-Bent then included an offer and it relates to the story.
-When you include an offer, it needs to clearly state the call to action…he’s included the phone number and a clickable link to order online in bold print so you don’t miss it.
+He then included an offer that relates to the story.
+When you include an offer, it needs to clearly state the call to action…he’s included the phone number and a clickable link to order online in bold print, so you don’t miss it.
 If there was an expiry date, it would be important to include that too.
 In this case, it’s an offer only available on Tuesday.
-Then he’s smart enough to include an upsell and a freebie, to add to your order.
+Then he’s smart enough to include an upsell and a freebie to add to your order.

-Bent has sent an email almost daily for months, his open rates have increased, and his customers praise him for his emails.
+This client has sent an email a couple times a week for months, his open rates have increased, and his customers praise him for his emails.
 He even surveyed them about his communication, and they say the frequency was “just right”.
-You may not want to send them daily, but start with monthly, and pay attention to the results.
+You may not want to send them once a week but start with monthly and pay attention to the results.

-Your Coach can help you format your emails for the first time and walk you though the email on demand program embedded in Royalty Rewards®.
-Your emails will be linked back to each person who receives it and they can include a promo code for tracking purposes.
+Royalty Rewards® includes an email program connected to your customer list.
+Your emails will be linked back to each person who receives it and can include a promo code for tracking purposes.
 You can slice and dice your email list into whatever groups of customers you would like, lost customers, top customers, least frequent customers.
-Talk to your Coach; they’ll have all sorts of suggestions to effectively communicate different messages.
+Whatever list segment you target, you need to speak to differently so that they know you are talking to them.

-7. Consider The Viewing Screen—many people are reading your emails on their phone or tablets so a really long, or wide email is going to be hard for them to read.
+- Consider the Viewing Screen—many people are reading your emails on their phone or tablets so a long or wide email is going to be hard to read for them.
 Write with small screens in mind.

-8. The Offer – your offer has to be compelling and incite people to action.
+- The Offer – your offer has to be compelling and incite people to action.
 Again, testing will be of great value.
-Try a number of offers, premiums, bundling services, or items you barter with non-competing businesses.
-Once you have found a few that work, rotate through them, and tweak them for a different perspective.
-Bent’s restaurant sells tacos.
-But in the email above he’s taken products he already makes, bundled them into two different packages and given them a timely name.
+Try a number of offers, premiums, bundling services, or teaming up with non-competing businesses.
+Once you have found a few that work, rotate through them and tweak them for a different perspective.
+In the example above, he’s taken products he already makes, bundled them into two different packages and given them a timely name.

-9. Bounces and Fixes – Undelivered addresses are often simple typos.
-Talk to your Coach to get updated email addresses by turning on the “Lost in Cyberspace” postcard campaign.
-It sends a postcard to bounced email recipients automatically.
+- Bounces and fixes – Undeliverable addresses are often simple typos.
+Review your list regularly and clean up errors you can see.
 This is an ongoing list maintenance challenge that needs to have a system in place for your emails to be effective.

-10. The From Address— Call you Royalty Rewards® Coach and update your FROM field in your email needs to clearly identify you in your customer’s inbox, and stays the same for each email.
-Use your name or your company name so that the recipient can quickly identify you.
+- The From Address— Your FROM field in your email needs to clearly identify you in your customer’s inbox, and stays the same for each email.
+Use your name or your company name so that the recipient will quickly identify it’s from you.

-Royalty Rewards® automatic marketing components will do much of the repetitive communicating for you, but to keep your relationship alive, you need to also build a personal connection.
 Email is a great tool in your toolbox, and you can always think of something to share with your customers, especially when you have a special offer or a solution to their problems.
 For best results, email should be used in conjunction with all the media available to you like texting, social media and direct mail.